 Aiken County and its county seat, the town of Aiken, were named for William Aiken (1806-1831), president of the South Carolina Railroad.
 The county was formed in 1871 from parts of Orangeburg, Lexington, Edgefield, and Barnwell counties.
-The area was sparsely settled until the 1830s,when the South Carolina Railroad was built connecting Charleston to the town of Hamburg on the Savannah River, with the town of Aiken being established as a depot.
+The area was sparsely settled until the 1830s, when the South Carolina Railroad was built connecting Charleston to the town of Hamburg on the Savannah River, with the town of Aiken being established as a depot.
 In the 1870s Aiken became a winter resort for wealthy Northerners, and it remains popular with horse trainers and riders.
 The federal government chose Aiken County in the 1950s to be the site of a hydrogen bomb plant, the Savannah River Site.
-James F. Byrnes (1879-1972) began his legal and political careers in Aiken before going on to become United States Congressman and senator, secretary of state, Supreme Court justice, and governor of South Carolina.
-Other prominent residents of the county were William Gregg (1800-1867), who built the state's first textile mill at Graniteville in 1846, and governor and United States senator James Henry Hammond (1807-1864).
+James F. Byrnes (1879-1972) began his legal and political careers in Aiken before going on to become a United States Congressman and senator, secretary of state, Supreme Court justice, and governor of South Carolina.
+Other prominent residents of the county were William Gregg (1800-1867), who built the state's first textile mill at Graniteville in 1846, and governor and United States Senator James Henry Hammond (1807-1864).

 Rosemary Hall in North Augusta, SC (2016, November 22).
 Wikimedia Commons.
 Retrieved 15:22, July 20, 2017